-000 Plugins s Not installed (154)
+000 Plugir s Not installed (154)

 iii 🏠 Search

-Not installed Accuracy Assessment Affine Transformations Azimuth and Distance Plugin Buffer by Percentage cadastre CadInput CadTools Color Ramp Manager Contrast homogenizer Copy_Coords Crayfish Cxf_in Data-Driven Input Mask Datasource Importer Digitizing Tools Dijetizing Tools DirectionalSlope Dockable MirrorMap EasyCustomLabeling EleCTRE-TRI Elevation Expressions Plus Not installed plugins Here you see the list of all plugins available in the repositories, but which are not yet installed.
+Installed Not installed Settings Accuracy Assessment Affine Transformations Azimuth and Distance Plugin Buffer by Percentage cadastre CadInput CadTools Color Ramp Manager Contour plugin Contrast homogenizer Copy_Coords Crayfish Cxf_in Data-Driven Input Mask Datasource Importer Diagram Legend Plugin Digitizing Tools DirectionalSlope Dockable MirrorMap EasyCustomLabeling ELECTRE-TRI Elevation Expressions Plus Not installed plugins Here you see the list of all plugins available in the repositories, but which are not yet installed.
 Click on the name to see details.
 You can change the sorting via the context menu (right click).
 A plugin can be downloaded and installed by clicking on it's name, and then click the 'Install plugin' button.

 FlowMapper FlowPathDown BB Upgrade all Uninstall plugin Reinstall plugin

 Help Close